-This owner’s manual was created to help keep your Marvin Signature® Coastline products looking beautiful and performing well for years to come.
-Take a few minutes to carefully read through this manual.
-You’ll find general information on cleaning and answers to common questions.
-Included is an annual checklist with recommended maintenance tips that can keep your Marvin products performing well for years to come.
-For questions on service or maintenance not covered in this manual please contact your local Marvin Coastline dealer or visit marvin.com/care.
+This owner's manual is your go-to resource for keeping your Marvin Signature® Coastline windows and doors looking beautiful and performing well for years to come.
+Take a few minutes to carefully read through this manual for general information on cleaning and answers to common questions.
+We've also included an annual checklist with recommended maintenance tips.
+If you have a question or experience a problem with your windows or doors that is not covered in this manual, please contact SIW directly or visit marvin.com/care.

 Please familiarize yourself with the following hazard notations used throughout this manual.